antoinepryy/TDA602-language-based-security/README.md

 - Shared resources are the wallet `wallet.txt` and our pocket `pocket.txt`, that are shared between users that call our `ShoppingCart.java` file.
 - The root of the problem is that our program verify in a first step that we have enough money in our wallet, but only withdraw it in a second step.
 If two or more users are calling the function at the same time, it can happen that both programs enter in the first step at the same time.
 - To attack the system, you can run at the same time several instances of the program and when a data race error occurs, you will be able to have several items in your `pocket.txt` by paying only for one of them.
+- If the configuration below happens during execution, a problem will occur and will cause troubles in the accuracy of the program.
+This error is highlighted using the `run.bat` script with the unpatched version of the code.

 ```